 "Passion," in Justice Brennan's usage, is not mere sentiment, pity, or irrational emotionalism.
 Rather, it is "[a]ny kind of feeling by which the mind is powerfully affected or moved."
 It resembles its etymological cognate, compassion—"[t]he feeling or emotion, when a person is moved by the suffering or distress of another, and by the desire to relieve it."

 Date of Authorship for this Version

 Wizner, Stephen, "Passion in Legal Argument and Judicial Decision Making: A Comment on Goldberg v.
 Kelly" (1988).
 Faculty Scholarship Series.
-Paper 1855.
+1855.